ANTONIO CALDARA – Sinfonia No.3 in F Minor ‘La morte d’Abel’

 GEORGE FRIDERIC HANDEL – Arias from Giulio Cesare:

 The Hanover Band will perform Caldara’s Sinfonia No.3 in F Minor‘La morte d’Abel’, Pergolesi’s Stabat Mater, some of the most well known arias from Handel’s masterpiece Giulio Cesare, and his Concerto Grosso Op.3 No.2 in the atmospheric setting of St Nicholas’ Church, Arundel.

 From Venice to Vienna, via Barcelona and Rome, Antonio Caldara was an established figure on the European music scene by the early 18th century.
 However, surprisingly, his works are not often heard today.
 This dramatic Sinfonia, written in 1732, is the opening music to ‘La morte d’Abel’, based on Pietro Metastasio’s libretto of the biblical tale.

 The Stabat Mater is a 13th-century sequence used regularly for personal and communal devotions from the time of its creation.
-The text had been used by composers such as Palestrina, Lassus and Haydn, but the outstanding setting of the verses was considered at that time to be the one that Pergolesi made in 1736.
+The text has been used by composers such as Palestrina, Lassus and Haydn, but perhaps the most well known setting is Pergolesi’s from 1736.
 It is an unashamedly theatrical work.

 THE HANOVER BAND